-DEQ: What the Heck is a Stormwater Visual Assessment?
-(Intermediate) Ryan Grant, Industrial Storm Water Program Specialist, DEQ Water Resources Division.
+DEQ: What the Heck is a Visual Assessment?
+(Intermediate) Ryan Grant, Industrial Storm Water Program Specialist, Michigan DEQ, Water Resources Division.

-Three years ago the Water Resource Division rolled out the requirements for Visual Assessments in the NPDES Industrial Storm Water permits.
+Four years ago, the Water Resource Division rolled out the requirements for Visual Assessments in the NPDES Industrial Storm Water permits.
 All permittees are currently or will be required to perform Quarterly Visual Assessments.
 Visual Assessments require permittees to collect samples and have them visually analyzed by an Industrial Storm Water Certified Operator to evaluate the effectiveness of storm water management controls and to make sure the discharge meets the conditions of the permit.
-During this presentation you will learn more about the new storm water permit requirement and have the opportunity to ask questions.
+During this presentation you will learn more about the new storm water permit requirement, and have the opportunity to ask questions.

-DEQ: Construction Storm Water Program (Intermediate) Cheryl Petroski-Wilson, Senior Environmental Quality Analyst, DEQ Water Resources Division.
+DEQ: Construction Storm Water Program (Intermediate) Cheryl Petroksi-Wilson, Senior Environmental Quality Analyst, Michigan DEQ, Water Resources Division.

 This program features a review of the State's Construction Storm Water Program including information related to permit requirements and what a comprehensive site inspection includes.

 DEQ: Vapor Intrusion for the Regulatory Community (Intermediate) Joe Rogers, Environmental Specialist, Geologist, Michigan DEQ.